5jt/dyalog-cookbook/manuscript/Z09_aplcores.md

 Note that an aplcore is useful in two ways:

 * You can copy from it.
-Add a colon:
+Add a colon after `aplcore`:

   ~~~
         )copy aplcore. myObj